jepsen-io/elle/README.markdown

 ## License

 Elle is copyright 2019--2020 Jepsen, LLC and Peter Alvaro.
 The Elle library is available under the Eclipse Public License, version 2.0, or, at your option, GPL-2.0 with the classpath exception.

+## Thanks

+Elle was inspired by conversations with Asha Karim, and Kit Patella (@mkcp) wrote the first prototype of the Elle checker.